 The consolidated financial statements comprise the financial statements of Bassari Resources Limited and its subsidiaries at each period end ("the Group").
-Subsidiaries are entities over which the Group has the power to govern the financial and operating policies generally accompanying a shareholding of more than one half of the voting rights.
-Potential voting rights that are currently exercisable or convertible are considered when assessing control.
+Subsidiaries are entities over which the Group has control.
+The consolidated entity controls an entity when the consolidated entity is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the entity.
 Consolidated financial statements include all subsidiaries from the date that control commences until the date that control ceases.
 The financial statements of subsidiaries are prepared for the same reporting period as the parent, using consistent accounting policies.